appsmithorg/appsmith-docs/website/docs/reference/widgets/audio-recorder.md

 <dd>

 Sets the color of the mic icon in the Audio Recorder.
-If JavaScript is enabled, you can specify valid CSS-sytnax [`color` ](https://developer.mozilla.org/en-US/docs/Web/CSS/color) values to set the color of the icon.
+If JavaScript is enabled, you can specify valid CSS-syntax [`color` ](https://developer.mozilla.org/en-US/docs/Web/CSS/color) values to set the color of the icon.

 </dd>